phsym/http-rs/README.md

 > THIS SOFTWARE IS DISTRIBUTED WITHOUT ANY WARRANTY <br>
 > Check LICENSE.txt file for more information. <br>

-A simple and low level http client toolkit written in Rust.
+A simple and low level http/https client toolkit written in Rust.
 This is just a pet project I use to discover and learn Rust.
-If you need a more complete and well supported HTTP library, I advise you to have a look at [Teepee](http://teepee.rs/) or at [Hyper](https://github.com/hyperium/hyper)
+If you need a more complete and well supported HTTP library, I advise you to have a look at [Teepee](http://teepee.rs/) or at [Hyper](https://github.com/hyperium/hyper).
+Please consider that **no design is stable for now here**.
+I'm just a rust noob who still have a lot to learn on this beautifull new language.

 # How to build
 As usual with Cargo project, simply run